How to Use Social Proof to Increase Your Conversions (7 Ways)

 A neat example can sum up the effectiveness of social proof.

-You walk past 2 restaurants: the first is empty and the second is full of happy-looking diners.
+You walk past two restaurants: the first is empty, and the second is full of happy-looking diners.

 Which restaurant are you more likely to choose to eat in?

-Whether it’s a conscious or unconscious decision, we’re more likely to eat in the busy restaurant.
+Whether it’s a conscious or unconscious decision, we’re more likely to eat in a busy restaurant.

-Of course, the fact that people are eating in one restaurant and not the other doesn’t necessarily correlate with the quality of the food, but it has an impact on human decision-making.
+Of course, the fact that people are eating in one restaurant and not the other doesn’t necessarily correlate with the quality of the food, but it impacts human decision-making.

-Now, in e-commerce, people can’t walk by your store and see other people buying your products, but there are plenty of other ways you can use social proof.
-And, when you use social proof well, it can have a huge impact on your conversion rates.
+In e-commerce, people can’t walk by your store and see other people buying your products, but there are plenty of other ways you can use social proof.
+And when you use social proof well, it can have a huge impact on your conversion rates.

-In fact, social proof is so powerful that 70% of people will trust a recommendation from someone they don’t even know!
+Social proof is so powerful that 70% of people will trust a recommendation from someone they don’t know!

-Just think of the power that can have when you’re constantly reinforcing social proof across your site and on landing pages in particular.
+Just think of the power you can have when constantly reinforcing social proof across your site and on landing pages in particular.